LoginShield/wordpress-plugin/README.txt

 9. Use camera button to snap QR code when needed

 == Changelog ==

+= 1.0.15 =
+* Doc: updated WordPress version in "tested up to"

 = 1.0.14 =
 * Fix: realm not found error when connecting to LoginShield account